 A little underpowered and with some kill switch and OpenVPN issues, Goose VPN is still a likeable service, good value and faster than many.
 If simplicity is top of your priority list, go give it a try.

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 Goose VPN is a Netherlands-based privacy provider with some appealing features and products.

-Goose has a capable network of 59+ servers.
-Most are in Europe and the US, but there are also servers in Australia, Egypt, Hong Kong, India, Israel and Singapore.
-The full list is available on the Goose site.
+Goose has a compact network of 25 countries.
+Most are in Europe and North America, but there are also servers in Australia, Hong Kong, India, Japan and Singapore (most support P2P.)